Multiple Improvements of Multiple Imputation Likelihood Ratio Tests: Improved MI Likelihood Ratio Tests

+Proposition \ref{prop:condForPositiveR} already hinted that the source of the negativity and inconsistency of $\widehat{r}_{\lrt}$ is related to the existence of the nuisance parameter $\eta$.
+By definition, $\overline{d}_{\lrt}$ and $\widehat{d}_{\lrt}$ depend on the specification of $\theta_0$.
+In general, the effect of $\theta_0$ may not be cancelled out by their difference $\overline{d}_{\lrt}-\widehat{d}_{\lrt}$, unless a certain type of orthogonality assumption is made on $\eta$ and $\theta$; see Proposition \ref{prop:condForPositiveR} for an example.
+Consequently, the validity of the estimator $\widehat{r}_{\lrt}$ depends on the correctness of $H_0$.
+A more elaborate discussion can be found in Appendix \ref{subsec:nusiancePara}.
+In order to principally resolve the aforementioned problem, we need to eliminate the dependence on $\theta_0$ in our estimator for the odds of missing information, $\mathcal{r}_m$.
+We achieve this goal by estimating these odds for the entire $\psi$, resulting in the following estimator for $\mathcal{r}_m$:

-where $h$ is the dimension of $\psi$, and the rhombus ``${\rob}$'' symbolizes a robust estimator.
-It is robust, because it is consistent under either $H_0$ or $H_1$, as long as we are willing to impose the EFMI assumption on $\psi$, a stronger requirement than Assumption~\ref{ass:EFMI}.
+and $h$ is the dimension of $\psi$.
+In (\ref{eqt:def_deltabarhatL}), the rhombus ``${\rob}$'' symbolizes a robust estimator.
+It is robust because it is consistent under either $H_0$ or $H_1$, as long as we are willing to impose the EFMI assumption on $\psi$, this is, Assumption \ref{ass:EFMIpsi}.
 This expansion from $\theta$ to $\psi$ is inevitable because the LRT must handle the entire $\psi$, not just $\theta$.
-The collection of Assumptions~\ref{ass:likelihood}--\ref{ass:EFMIpsi} will be referred to as $\RC_\psi$.
+The collection of Assumptions~\ref{ass:likelihood}--\ref{ass:EFMIpsi} are referred to as $\RC_\psi$.

 \begin{assumption}[EFMI of $\psi$] There is $\mathcal{r}\geq 0$ such that $\mathcal{T}_\psi =(1+\mathcal{r}) \mathcal{U}_{\psi}$. \end{assumption}

 \begin{theorem} Assume $\RC_\psi$.
 For any value of $\psi$, we have (i) $\widehat{r}_{\lrt}^{\rob}\geq 0$ for all $m,n$; (ii) $\widehat{r}_{\lrt}^{\rob}$ is invariant to parametrization of $\psi$ for all $m,n$; and (iii) $\widehat{r}_{\lrt}^{\rob} \inP \mathcal{r} $ as $m,n\rightarrow\infty$, where $\mathcal{r}$ is given in Assumption~\ref{ass:EFMIpsi}. \end{theorem}